mcornick/clilol/docs/developer.md

 spare time, which means it might take me a while to respond.

 When filing a pull request, please explain what you're changing and why.
-Please use [gofumpt](https://github.com/mvdan/gofumpt) to format your Go code.
+Please use gofmt to format your Go code.
 Please limit your changes to the specific thing you're fixing and isolate your changes in a topic branch that I can merge without pulling in other stuff.

 Please make sure the tests continue to pass.
 If you're adding new code, please add new passing tests, too.